Do you remember repeating the following over and over to family, friends and peers?

 Time Is Closing In

 So not only does a variety of chatter throw me off from the very start of my idea, the will-induction period, but pressures intensify as I get super close to the acting, if not during.
-My busy state of mind then significantly compresses the perception of time, making any experience feel longer than usual from all the processing.
-Multiple directions and potential outcomes stack up and life is now murkier!
+My busy state of mind significantly compresses the perception of time even more, making my experience feel longer than usual from all the rapid processing.
+In other words, multiple potential directions and possible outcomes stack up, and now my life is murkier!

-Next, with a well-fed or fuelled up sense of resistance running the show upstairs, whether I like it or not, I want nothing more but to get the job done in any number of ways WHILE also run away from it simultaneously.
+Next, with a well-fed or fuelled up sense of resistance running the show upstairs, whether I like it or not, I want nothing more but to get the job done in any number of ways, while I also want to run away from it a split second later.

-I’m in a state of conflict again as there are too many active threads!
+I’m in a state of conflict again alternating between too many active threads!

 Please help me… I’m nearing the point to where I’m about to disturb my comfortable patterns by abruptly changing my behaviour.
-Or I’ve started the job but under the mental gun because I had spent my reward early.
+Or I’ve started the job, but now I’m under the mental gun because I had spent my reward early.
 In any case, more thoughts intervene to try and sort everything out.

 I do like the idea of Willpower-by-Appeal; it’s inviting.
-But always only at arm’s length, away from the ACTUAL leg work.
-Besides, it’s far too easy to fall blindly in love and bypass the job altogether, as I hop skip and jump straight onto a bogus cheque without ever lifting a finger.
+But I only like it at arm’s length, away from the ACTUAL leg work.
+Besides, it’s far too easy to fall blindly in love and bypass the job altogether, as I hop, skip and jump straight for a bogus cheque without ever lifting a finger.

-Ah, so that’s why he’s lazy… He’s running marathons upstairs!
+Ah, so that’s why he’s lazy… It’s because he’s running marathons upstairs!